What is Gate Valve?

 Gate Valve Parts

 Here you can see the main parts of the gate valve.
 The disk of a gate valve is also known as a wedge.
-To learn about each of these parts read complete guide of valve parts.
+Read the complete guide on valve parts to learn about each of these parts.

 Image- Trouvay & Cauvin